Wecasa Terms and Conditions

 To the extent permitted by law, Wecasa is not liable to Partners for the following:

-2. any loss, damage, expenses or liability suffered by any third party in connection with the Partner’s use of the Platform.
+2. Any loss, damage, expenses, or liability suffered by any third party concerning the Partner’s use of the Platform.

-3. any loss as a result of temporary access difficulties or other inability by the Partner in using the Platform, the Account or Wecasa Services.
+3. Any loss due to temporary access difficulties or other inability by the Partner to use the Platform, the Account, or Wecasa Services.

 Nothing in these T&Cs limits or excludes Wecasa’s liability to a Partner for personal injury or death caused directly by Wecasa’s negligence.